 PAPAIOANNOU SOPHIA

 Professor of Latin literature

+Sophia Papaioannou teaches Latin la

 Sophia Papaioannou teaches Latin language and literature at the Faculty of Philology and the Faculty of History and Archaeology of the National and Kapodistrian University of Athens.
 She received her BA in Classical Philology (1992) from the University of Crete, and her MA (1995) and PhD (1998) in Classics from the University of Texas at Austin.
 Prior to joining the National and Kapodistrian University of Athens in 2007 she taught at the University of Tennessee, the University of Akron and the University of Cyprus.
 In 2019 she was Stanley J. Seeger Fellow at Princeton University, Center for Hellenic Studies, and in summer 2019 as invited expert she taught Greek and Roman mythology at the international summer school of Beijing Foreign Studies University in China.
 Her research interests include the Latin literature of the Augustan Age, Roman Comedy, Ancient epic, Classical reception, and she has published several books and articles on the above topics.

-PAPATHOMAS AMPHILOCHIOS Professor of Ancient Greek Literature and Papyrology and Papyrology Amphilochios Papathomas holds a Ptychion (4-year BA) in Classics from the Faculty of Philology of the National and Kapodistrian University of Athens (UoA) (Class: "Excellent"), and a PhD in Classics and Papyrology from the Ruprecht-Karls University of Heidelberg, Germany (Class: "summa cum laude").
+PAPATHOMAS AMPHILOCHIOS Professor of Ancient Greek Literature and Papyrology Amphilochios Papathomas holds a Ptychion (4-year BA) in Classics from the Faculty of Philology of the National and Kapodistrian University of Athens (UoA) (Class: "Excellent"), and a PhD in Classics and Papyrology from the Ruprecht-Karls University of Heidelberg, Germany (Class: "summa cum laude").
 He has held an Alexander von Humboldt Fellowship for advanced scholars at the University of Heidelberg, Germany, as well as a Lise Meitner Fellowship at the University of Vienna, Austria.
 He has taught at the Universities of Salzburg, Vienna, Cyprus, Athens, Bratislava, Thrace (Komotini), Heidelberg and Freiburg.
 He has been a staff member of the Department of Philology of the National and Kapodistrian University of Athens since November 2000.
 He has taught and currently teaches various modules in Herodotus, Thucydides, Euripides, Hellenistic Poetry, Papyrology, Paleography, and the Attic Orators, both at the undergraduate and postgraduate levels and has supervised more than 30 PhD dissertations.
 He has given a large number of invited lectures at many universities in Europe and the USA.
-He is a member of the Editorial Board of the journal Archaeognosia (Athens).
-He currently serves as President of the Greek Papyrological Society and Secretary General of the Greek Humanistic Society.
-Main Administrative Posts at UoA: Head of the Faculty of Philology of UoA (2016-2019), Member of the UoA Senate (2016-2019), Head of the Classics Library (2014-2019).